 Enter the requested information into ABEST.
-Refer to the Data-entry Reference table on page 5 for data-entry screen names.
-Include any CFDA programs by number and title that meet the \$10.0 million award threshold or that have been requested by the LBB or Office of the Governor, Budget and Policy Division, analyst.
-Refer to the LBB website at www.lbb.state.tx.us/Agencies_Portal.aspx → Reference Documents → ABEST → CFDA Program Names and Numbers.
-See the Federal Funds Supporting Schedule for additional information on how to add a new CFDA in ABEST.
+Refer to Figure 2 on page 5 for data-entry screen names.
+Include any CFDA programs by number and title that meet the \$5.0 million award threshold or that have been requested by the LBB or Office of the Governor, Budget and Policy Division, analyst.
+See the Federal Funds Supporting Schedule for additional information on how to add a new CFDA number in ABEST.